Spencer West: Career

 West moved to Phoenix, Arizona and worked as an operations manager at a salon and spa.
 He volunteered at a TV newsroom.
 In 2008, West traveled to Kenya with a friend to support the Free the Children's school building effort.
 The trip inspired West to share his personal experiences as an amputee.
 He joined ME to WE as an ambassador.
 At the suggestion of Craig Kielburger, West climbed Mount Kilimanjaro with his friends David Johnson and Alex Meers in June 2012.
 The trio fundraised over $500,000 in support of Free the Children charity to provide clean water to 100,000 people in East Africa.
 West is a motivational speaker and shares his personal and medical story.
 He speaks at schools and to corporations about overcoming adversity.
 After meeting singer Demi Lovato at a charity event, in 2014, West was an opening speaker during the Demi World Tour.

 The COVID-19 pandemic impacted West's advocacy efforts; he had previously traveled 200 days a year as a speaker.
 West developed a following on TikTok where he posts about the disability justice movement and his personal experiences as a gay amputee.

 Personal life

 West resides in Toronto.
 He applied for Canadian citizenship after living there for 4 years.
 West has tennis elbow due to using his arms to walk.
-He is gay and advocates for disabled members in the LGBT community.
+He is gay and advocates for disabled members in the LGBTQ community.